 If you think you need to wait around for warm summer months to head to Alaska, thinking again!
-Winter is when the real fun begins in the Last Frontier.
+Winter is when the real fun begins.
 There are many reasons to add a winter trip to Alaska to your bucket list.
 Keep reading – we’re sure these cold weather-only experiences will convince you to book a trip.

 Get out and play

 There are many ways to get out and enjoy the snow in Alaska.
 Hop on a pair of skis or a snowboard to glide down the mountain.
 If that thought scares you, try a pair of snowshoes instead.
 Snowshoeing is a fun alternative to hiking when the ground is covered with the fluffy white stuff.
 Finally, if you’re really adventurous, consider hopping on the back of a snow machine for hours of fun.